|Auditions Saturday May 6th, at 10am|

 come calling.
 By the end of the play, the assassin and the client have learned a time-honored

 Fridays & Saturdays at 8pm, Sundays at 2pm

 Written by Joe Landry

-Directed by Wade Williamson
+Directed by Amanda DeMaio

 The beloved American Classic comes to captivating life as a live 1940’s radio broadcast.
-With the help of an ensemble that brings a few dozen characters to the stage, the story of idealistic George Bailey unfolds as he considers ending his life one fateful Christmas Eve
+With the help of an ensemble that brings a few dozen characters to the stage, the story of idealistic George Bailey unfolds as he considers ending his life one fateful Christmas Eve.

-- The voice and characterizations are critical for the play to work, as are the wonderful sounds effects!!
+This show is performed in front of microphones, with scripts in-hand.
+Minimal memorizing, minimal rehearsals!
+The voice and characterizations are critical for this production, as are the wonderful sounds effects!!
 We want to hear as many voices as you can give us!

-George Bailey – family man, dreamer, full of hope and life
+George Bailey – family man, dreamer, full of hope and life.